dvv/social/README.md

 - PayPal
 - Vkontakte
 - Yandex
-- add more, this very simple
+- add more, this is very simple

 License (MIT)
 -------